The following bye-laws were approved by the ESRA Committee during the 2019-2021 term of office:

-The following bye-law, approved by the ESRA Committee on the 15th July 2019 and updated on 25th June 2021 relates to electing members to the ESRA Committee:
+The following bye-law, approved by the ESRA Committee on 15th July 2019 and updated on 25th June 2021, relates to electing members to the ESRA Committee:

 1. Members of ESRA elect members of the ESRA Committee, including named officers and regular committee members.
 Terms of service to the ESRA Committee are for six years.
 Committee members are eligible for re-election for a maximum of two consecutive terms of six years.

 2. To plan the elections, the ESRA Committee identifies the positions open for election and distributes an open call to the membership.
 Candidates can nominate themselves by reacting to that call.

 3. The ESRA Committee can, depending on the current needs, create new roles and/or redistribute the roles among the committee members.

 4. For the roles of President, Vice President, Conference Chair and Vice Conference Chair, the following procedures apply.

 a) Candidates for the offices of President, Vice President and Conference Chair need to have at least 2 years’ experience as current ESRA Committee member.